damianlebiedz/hardware-hub/README.md

 Internal MVP to **rent and maintain company equipment**: hardware catalog, rental flow, admin panel, and an **AI layer** (seed import + semantic search).
 Built as a timeboxed demo of AI-assisted development and AI-native data features.

+This is a strictly experimental project designed to ship a functional MVP in the shortest time possible.
+Developed from scratch using heavy AI assistance in just **4–5 hours**, the codebase reflects intentional trade-offs and tactical "hacks" to prioritize speed and core functionality over long-term architectural polish.

 ## Table of contents

 - [Tech stack](#tech-stack)